Be a part of our next autonomous driving project

 As participants drive the pre-selected route, we will collect data on safety, user experience, traffic flow, and energy efficiency.
 Drive Me will collect hundreds of terabytes of data – all of which will be carefully examined by experts at Volvo Cars before introducing safe autonomous cars.

+We will be looking for a variety of people from different ages, lifestyles and experiences who have different attitudes towards autonomous driving.
 Our research teams will be working closely with the trial users, gathering unique insights and learning about behaviour behind the wheel while experiencing autonomous driving.